tito-arch/BABC-2/content/posts/what-is-quantum-computing.md

 ## How are quantum computers made?

 The first step is that you need to have a physical object and by physical I mean qubits which can actually handle superposition entanglement and interference.
-Also, you have to remember Not many objects in our real world can be able to be entangled therefore to achieve this quantum state we need things like ions, atoms, and in this case, superconducting qubits which are made from a superconducting material.
+Also, you have to remember Not many objects in our real world can be able to be entangled therefore to achieve this quantum state we need things like ions, atoms, and in this case, superconducting qubits which are made from superconducting material.

 Overall this process to make quantum computers is actually very expensive and needs to be done by experts in this field, but research is still ongoing on how these computers are going to be accessible to anyone in the world even at your office or even in your basement.
 Actually, a quantum model which is run in the cloud is accessible so that people can go try it for themselves and unlock the supercomputing power of this machine.